top of page

 2. In principle, the decisions of the Alliance shall be by consensus.
 In instances where a division of the house is necessary, a simple majority of the members present, there being a quorum, shall be necessary to adopt a motion or resolution.

-3. However, in the EC, majority plus one (1) of the members shall be required to constitute a quorum
+3. However, in the EC, majority plus one (1) of the members shall be required to constitute a quorum.

 Section 4.
 Elections

-Election for the positions stated in this Constitution will be done during the regular session of the General Assembly.
+Election for the positions stated in this Constitution will be done during the regular session of the International Assembly.
 Election shall be by secret ballots and supervised by a three (3)-member Election Committee to be appointed by the Assembly.

 Article IX